vpp-dev/vpp-release-notes/README.md

 @page release_notes_2602 Release notes for VPP 26.02

-More than 20 commits since the previous release, including 3 fixes.
+More than 29 commits since the previous release, including 4 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Tue Sep 30 02:35:16 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Wed Oct  1 02:47:58 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER